trellisaze/silent-pool/README.md

 ### Demo Policy
 If you think that your work would be a good fit for this platform, send **links** of your portfolio to silentpooldemos [at] gmail [dot] com.
 Emails with attached files will be deleted.

 While we will view all submissions that are correctly sent, the label does have a specific aesthetic.
 We do not care how sick your latest trap beat is; send it to someone else.

+©2021 Silent Pool